34 highly influential African American scientists you may not know

 Place of birth: New York City, NY

-Tyson was the second of three children and spent his early childhood in Castle Hill the Bronx.
-His interest in Astrophysics was sparked by his first-ever visit to the Hayden Planetarium when he was nine years old.
+Tyson was the second of three children and spent his early childhood in Castle Hill, the Bronx.
+His interest in Astrophysics was sparked by his first-ever visit to the Hayden Planetarium when he was nine.

 Tyson would turn his childhood passion into a lifetime career by studying undergraduate Physics at Havard University and gaining a master's degree at the University of Austin.
 He then completed an MPhil in Astrophysics at Columbia University in 1989 before earning his Ph.D. in Astrophysics at Columbia in 1991.

-He lectured during his MPhil and Ph.D. at Princeton and later joined the Hayden Planetarium in 1994.
-Tyson was quickly promoted to the position of Director of the planetarium in 1995 and formed part of the 12-member commission to study the Future of the US Aerospace Industry for the Bush Administration.
+He lectured during his MPhil and Ph.D. at Princeton and joined the Hayden Planetarium in 1994.
+Tyson was quickly promoted to Director of the planetarium in 1995 and formed part of the 12-member commission to study the Future of the US Aerospace Industry for the Bush Administration.